 Thermal fold-back: The emitter of the modem consists of 12 high-power LEDs composed of one bank of 6 LEDs and two banks of 3 LEDs each.
 During normal operation all 12 LEDs are transmitting in parallel to provide the highest possible transmission range.
 If the circuit board temperature rises above 60°C the modem will dynamically switch off emitter banks until the temperature returns to a safe level.

 3 Modem configuration

-The LUMA modems can be configured with the LumaConf software, available here (note: LumaConf for the LUMA 250LP also works with LUMA 100):
+The LUMA modems can be configured with the LumaConf software, available here:

 https://files.hydromea.com/luma/LumaConf 250LP.zip